Lumzdas/makita/README.md

 > [!IMPORTANT]
 > App-specific bindings are currently only supported on Hyprland, Sway, Niri, Plasma Wayland and all X11 sessions.\
 > Some applications, like Flatpaks for example, will have names like `org.mozilla.firefox`.\
-> On Wayland, make sure that the `XDG_CURRENT_DESKTOP` environment variable is set, othewise Makima won't be able to use application-specific bindings.
+> On Wayland, make sure that the `XDG_CURRENT_DESKTOP` environment variable is set, othewise Makita won't be able to use application-specific bindings.
 >
-> On Plasma Wayland, Makima uses `kdotool` ([Github repo](https://github.com/jinliu/kdotool) or [AUR package](https://aur.archlinux.org/packages/kdotool-git)) to retrieve the active window instead of doing so internally, which means that you also need that installed.
-Sorry about this, but I didn't want to hardcode JavaScript snippets inside of Makima just to communicate with KWin.
+> On Plasma Wayland, Makita uses `kdotool` ([Github repo](https://github.com/jinliu/kdotool) or [AUR package](https://aur.archlinux.org/packages/kdotool-git)) to retrieve the active window instead of doing so internally, which means that you also need that installed.
+Sorry about this, but I didn't want to hardcode JavaScript snippets inside of Makita just to communicate with KWin.

 > [!WARNING]
 > It's been reported that active window retrieval through `kdotool` on Plasma might introduce performance issues, if you experience problems, remove `kdotool`'s executable from `PATH` until I figure out how a solution.

 ### Layout hotswapping
 To declare multiple layouts, similarly to app-specific bindings, put `::<int>` at the end of a config file, where `int` is an integer value between 0 and 3, representing the layout number.
-If not specified, Makima will assume 0.\
+If not specified, Makita will assume 0.\
-When pressing the key configured in the settings through the `LAYOUT_SWITCHER` parameter, Makima will automatically cycle through the available layouts.
-If a layout isn't set, e.g. you're on 0 and you switch to the next layout, but number 1 isn't found, Makima will automatically skip to layout 2 and so on.\
+When pressing the key configured in the settings through the `LAYOUT_SWITCHER` parameter, Makita will automatically cycle through the available layouts.
+If a layout isn't set, e.g. you're on 0 and you switch to the next layout, but number 1 isn't found, Makita will automatically skip to layout 2 and so on.\
 You can also combine layouts and per application bindings by simply putting them both in the config file name.

 > [!TIP]
 > Example: declare layout 2 in Nautilus by setting `Wireless Controller::2::org.gnome.Nautilus.toml` or `Wireless Controller::org.gnome.Nautilus::2.toml`.

 > [!NOTE]
 > Keep in mind that while bindings and commands are read from each config file independently, settings are only read from the main config file, the one with no layout and associated application specified.
-If such file isn't present, Makima will use the default values.
+If such file isn't present, Makita will use the default values.

 ## Bindings and settings
 The config file is divided into multiple sections: